 Fry 1 breast at a time until golden brown on each side, about 6 minutes total.
 Transfer to a paper towel-lined baking sheet and season with salt, to taste.

 Grease a 2 quart baking dish and ladle in 1/2 of the tomato sauce.
 Spread it out to cover the bottom of the dish.
 Arrange the fried breasts over the sauce in 1 layer, top with the remaining sauce, the mozzarella, and finally the Parmesan.

 Bake until the sauce and cheese are bubbling.

-Recipe courtesy Susan Yoshiaki, Minneapolis, MN
+Recipe courtesy of Susan Yoshiaki, Minneapolis, MN